White-bellied imperial pigeon

 The white-bellied imperial pigeon (Ducula forsteni) is a species of bird in the pigeon family Columbidae.
 First described by the French ornithologist Charles Lucien Bonaparte in 1854, it is endemic to Indonesia, where it is found on Sulawesi, Buton, Taliabu, Togian, and Peleng.
 It inhabits primary forest, dense secondary forest, and isolated areas of hill forest.
 A large pigeon with a long tail, it measures 42.5–51.5 cm long and weighs 510 g on average.
 Males are mainly green, with pale-grey heads and bellies, chestnut vents, and a pale grey tail band, along with a red orbital ring.
 Females are nearly identical, but have darker grey areas in their plumage.

 The white-bellied imperial pigeon feeds on fruit.
 It is listed as being of least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List due to its sufficiently large range and lack of significant population decline.
 However, its population is declining due to habitat destruction.

 Taxonomy and systematics

+The first specimens of the white-bellied imperial pigeon were collected in May 1840 by the Dutch naturalist Eltio Alegondas Forsten from near Lake Tondano in northern Sulawesi.
+He recognised these specimens are representing a new species and called them Columba taeniura.
+Specimens of the white-bellied imperial pigeon sold to the taxidermist Benjamin Leadbeater were eventually bought by the Dutch zoologist Coenraad Temminck, who decided to formally describe the new species in the second volume of Les Pigeons by Florent Prévost and Pauline Knip.
+Instead of naming it Columba taeniura, Temminck decided to name it after Forsten.
+However, the name of the species' discoverer was erroneously altered while communicating this to Prévost and Knip, and they consequently named it Columba Forsterii, believing it to be named after a "Mr. Forster".
+The French ornithologist Charles Lucien Bonaparte recognised this error and published a corrected name in 1854, calling the species Hemiphaga forsteni.

+Although the name Columba forsterii is an error, misspellings can only be corrected under the International Code of Zoological Nomenclature, which regulates the modification of scientific names, if the original spelling is a clear "slip of the pen" or if external evidence indicates that the author thought the published name was wrong.
+As both of these conditions were not met, Bonaparte's emendation of Prévost's name was unjustified and his name would normally be a junior synonym for forsterii.
+However, the French zoologist Anselme Gaëtan Desmarest had called the purple-capped fruit dove (now known as Ptilinopus porphyraceus) Columba forsteri in 1826, making the name Columba forsterii a junior homonym.
+As Prévost's name is thus invalid, Bonaparte's name, being the earliest valid published name referring to this species, is the correct one.